arj1909un/Arjun_phase2/Reverse_Engg/GDB_babystep1.md

 `cd ~/Downloads`
 then i used the cmnd
-`gdb debugger0_a` to debug the given file as that is what gnu does after which i got some text which didn't really help me so i decided to give this cmnd a try `gdb disassemble main`, "Disassembly" translates machine code to assembly language which gave me this
+`gdb debugger0_a` to debug the given file as that is what gnu does after which it loaded gdb for me, then i gave this cmnd a try `gdb disassemble main`, "Disassembly" translates machine code to assembly language which gave me this
 ```